 Another fun thing to do in Glendive is book a dig through Baisch’s Dinosaur Digs.
 Located just outside Glendive, this 7,000 acre private ranch is home to petrified wood, fossils and dinosaur bones.
 There’s a small, onsite museum that shows some of the things that have been found on the ranch as well as some examples of what to look for on a dig.

 You can spend a full day or a half day on a real fossil dig and you never know what you’re going to find.
 There’s some opportunities to hike and explore the rugged beauty of the badlands and learn about the area from an exceptional and knowledgeable guide.
 Everything you need to know about a trip to Baisch’s Dinosaur digs is here.
 If you have a true lover of fossils or dinosaurs in your family, the trip to Glendive might be worth it for this activity alone.
-It was one of our favorite things places to visit in Montana.
+It was one of our favorite things to do in Southeast Montana.

 Yes, of course I’m going to tell you about the food